 There was a plague in 1646 and a huge fire burned Segesvár down in 1676.
 In the inferno, many churches turned into ash, along with 624 houses and 120 farmsteads, including large sections of the town’s fortification.

 The city played an important strategic and commercial role at the edges of Central Europe for several centuries.
 Segesvár became one of the most important cities of Transylvania, with artisans from throughout the Holy Roman Empire visiting the settlement.
-The German artisans and craftsmen dominated the urban economy, as well as building the fortifications protecting it.
+The German artisans and craftsmen dominated the urban economy, as well as built the fortifications protecting it.
 It is estimated that during the 16th and 17th centuries Segesvár had as many as 15 guilds and 20 handicraft branches.
 The Baroque sculptor Elias Nicolai lived in the city.

 The military role of Segesvár ceased to exist in 1706 when it was taken by General Pekri Lőrinc, during the War of Independence of Prince Rákóczi Ferenc.
 In order to prevent the Saxon burghers to support the Habsburgs in the future, Pekri had most of the town’s fortifications exploded.

 Still, this fabulous town is full of medieval wonders: bastions and walls can be seen and you can see a winged altar made in 1523 in the Hegyi church as well as the steep Students’ Stairs that has 172 wooden steps that were built in 1642.